TomSmith-Developer/tomas-gg-documentation/guide/README.md

 Tomas.GG has combined all the well-known web-radios and made one API to display all the data.
 We have a combined route and singular route for all radios.

+Below you can find a list of the current radios on the API:
+- Aqua
+- KeyFM
+- Simulator Radio
+- Simulation
+- UpBeat
+- Livida
+- Paradise
+- Simulator Hits
+- Triple Radio

 ### All Statistics

 To view all the radios and their statistics, you need to make a `GET` request to the following route: